UVicFH/TelemetryServer/README.md

 Then run `mkdir data` to make a folder which will be the data's home.

-then run `mongod --dbpath=./data` to spin up a mongoDB service to hold your data
+Boom, you're done now, MongoDB is set up.
+If you want to run it to make sure it spins up, then run `mongod --dbpath=./data` and make sure it doesn't error out.

 ## Dev